ansible/ansible/docs/docsite/rst/dev_guide/debugging.rst

 .. _simple_debugging:

-Simple Debugging
+Simple debugging
 ================

 The easiest way to run a debugger in a module, either local or remote, is to use `epdb <https://pypi.org/project/epdb/>`_.
 Add ``import epdb; epdb.serve()`` in the module code on the control node at the desired break point.
 To connect to the debugger, run ``epdb.connect()``.
-See the documentation for how to specify the ``host`` and ``port``.
+See the `epdb documentation <https://pypi.org/project/epdb/>`_ for how to specify the ``host`` and ``port``.
 If connecting to a remote node, make sure to use a port that is allowed by any firewall between the control node and the remote node.

 The `q <https://pypi.org/project/q/>`_ library is another very useful debugging tool.